 If it does, then the intermediary (such as a recruitment agency) must be informed and it is its responsibility to deduct tax and NICs.

-To assess whether or not a worker is affected by IR35, you will need to use a new online tool which will be available from April, called CEST - Check Employment Status for Tax.
+To assess whether or not a worker is affected by IR35, you will need to use an online tool called CEST - Check Employment Status for Tax.

-There will be an appeal process if a worker feels they have wrongly been categorised but more details of this process have yet to be released.
+There is an appeal process if a worker feels they have wrongly been categorised.

 What makes 24-7 Staffing different?

 We took the decision in April 2016 to move all our contractors and temporary staff to PAYE and we are proud we did so.

 This was an expensive option for our business, as it has meant turning away hundreds of limited company contractors who want to register with us, particular in our driving sector.

 But we knew it was important to do the right thing for our contractors and for our clients.
 It means that IR35 does not affect our temps and contractors, as they have workers’ rights.